jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 Acknowledging your fears gives you the best chance of making a change.
 Fear keeps you from regressing, goals drive you forward, and new habits to make it all stick.

-Your biggest fear is change and being different.&nbsp;[You feel like your friends and family won't understand or support your decision to stop drinking](https://www.getgruvi.com/blog/ed-latimore-guest-post).
+Your biggest fear is change and being different.
+[You feel like your friends and family won't understand or support your decision to stop drinking](https://www.getgruvi.com/blog/ed-latimore-guest-post).
 Or that they'll judge you for your addiction.
 That is completely natural.

 You’re afraid that if you stop drinking, you’ll miss out on a great social life.
 Instead of worrying that people will leave you behind for your bad behavior, you’re afraid that people will do it because now you seem too good.